TERMS AND CONDITIONS

-4.4 Subscription Fees must be paid in advance as per the schedule on the Order Form.
-The minimum term for any Subscription is 24 months.
+4.4 Subscription Fees and Managed Services Fees must be paid in advance as per the schedule on the Order Form.
+The minimum term for any Subscription or Managed Service is 24 months.

-4.5 All Professional Services are provided on a fee for service basis at prevailing rates.
-Time and materials Invoices are issued weekly in arrears.
+4.5 All Professional Services are provided on a fee for service basis at prevailing rates and are subject to Appendix C. Time and materials Invoices are issued weekly in arrears.
 Fixed Price invoices are issued upon completion of the relevant milestone.